EmanuellQA/telliot-feeds/docs/configuring-sources.md

 # Configuring price sources

+A Telliot feed can be configured to use a specific price source.
+The bullet list described below presents the feeds for PLS/USD and its price sources:

+* `pls-usd-spot` Feed sources
+    * Pulsex Liquidity Pools Pairs
+    * Coingecko
+    * LiquidLoans Pulsechain Subgraph

+* `pls-usd-spot-twap` Feed source
+    * TWAP of a Pulsex Liquidity Pool Pair
+* `pls-usd-spot-vwap` Feed source
+    * VWAP of Pulsex Liquidity Pools Pairs

+A feed used by a Telliot reporter is configured with default sources.
+There are default configurations for SpotPrice PLS/USD Query with default PulseX Liquidity Pools (LPs) as price source, these LPs pairs are USDT/WPLS, USDC/WPLS and WPLS/DAI from Pulsechain mainnet.
+Below is described the default behaviour for the PLS/USD price feeds in which use these LPs as sources, by applying the weighted average, time weight average price or volume weighted average price:

+- Weighted average: uses the `-qt pls-usd-spot` CLI option for a `telliot report`.
+It performs the weighted average algorithm for the retrieved prices from the default Liquidity Pool pairs to return one single price.

+- Time weight average price (TWAP): uses the `-qt pls-usd-spot-twap-lp` CLI option for a `telliot report`.
+It performs the TWAP algorithm defined as $twap = \frac{priceCumulative_2 - priceCumulative_1}{timestamp_2 - timestamp_1}$ for the default WPLS/DAI LP pair.
+The prices cumulative are retrieved from the LP and the default time difference for a TWAP is 30 minutes (1800 seconds).

+- Volume weighted average price (VWAP): uses the `-qt pls-usd-spot-vwap` CLI option for a `telliot report`.
+It performs the TWAP algorithm for each default LP pair, once the prices are retrieved it calculates the weighted average to return one single price.

 It's also possible to configure Pulsex Liquidity Pools Pairs and other price sources.
 Using a different source will report different values.

 Telliot will use the default configuration if there's no environment configuration through the `.env` file.
 The default config uses the Pulsex Liquidity Pools pairs which are configured with the variables `PLS_CURRENCY_SOURCES`, `PLS_ADDR_SOURCES`, `PLS_LPS_ORDER`, `TWAP_TIMESPAN` and `LP_PULSE_NETWORK_URL`.
 The default values for these variables are: